Bestra/ember-training-slides/slides.md

 ^
 - Routes, Components, Views, Controllers via `Ember.ActionHandler`
 - Can send to self

 ---
+# Exercise: New Contacts

+- Define a route for new contacts at 'contacts/new'.
+Nest it under 'contacts'.
+- Turn the contacts/edit template into a partial
+- Use the partial to make 'contacts/new.hbs'
+- Cancel should redirect to the previously shown contact
+- Save should go to the show page for the new contact

+---
 # Actions are harder to test